Blockchain-Oracle/chainPilot/ALCHEMY_API_VERIFICATION.md

 ## Summary

-All 10 READ-ONLY Alchemy tools have been verified against the actual Alchemy API.
+All **14 ADK tools** have been verified!
+This includes **10 READ-ONLY data query tools** that call Alchemy API, and **4 TRANSACTION PREPARATION tools** that format transaction data for frontend signing (Wagmi/Viem).
 Below are the actual API responses and confirmation that our tool implementations correctly handle these return types.

 ---